openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 05 / 04
+-   `Banes` for weapons now allow the listed banes to be invoked even if the attacking attribute could not normally invoke it.
+The attacking attribute is used to determine power level.
+-   `Baneful` property allows the chosen bane to be invoked even if neither the item, nor wielder can invoke it.
+The attacking attribute is used to determine power level.

 #### 2017 / 04 / 23
 -   `Animation` boon can now be accessed via `Logic`.
 Minor edits to boon text for multi-genre